National anthem of Russia: Public perception

-The Russian national anthem is set to the melody of the Soviet anthem (used since 1944).
+The Russian anthem is set to the melody of the State Anthem of the Union of Soviet Socialist Republics.
 As a result, there have been several controversies related to its use.
 Some such as cellist Mstislav Rostropovich vowed not to stand during the anthem.
 Russian cultural figures and government officials were also troubled by Putin's restoration of the Soviet anthem, even with different lyrics.
 A former adviser to both Yeltsin and Mikhail Gorbachev, the last President of the Soviet Union, stated that, when "Stalin's hymn" was used as the national anthem of the Soviet Union, horrific crimes took place.

-At the 2007 funeral of Yeltsin, the Russian state anthem was played as his coffin was laid to rest at the Novodevichy cemetery in Moscow.
+At the 2007 funeral of Yeltsin, the Russian state anthem was played as his coffin was laid to rest at the Novodevichy Cemetery in Moscow.
 While it was common to hear the state anthem during state funerals for Soviet civil and military officials, honored citizens of the nation, and Soviet leaders, as was the case for Alexei Kosygin, Leonid Brezhnev, Yuri Andropov and Konstantin Chernenko, Boris Berezovsky, writing in The Daily Telegraph, felt that playing the anthem at Yeltsin's funeral "abused the man who brought freedom" to the Russian people.
 The Russian government states that the "solemn music and poetic work" of the anthem, despite its history, is a symbol of unity for the Russian people.
 Mikhalkov's words evoke "feelings of patriotism, respect for the history of the country and its system of government."

 In a 2009 poll conducted by the Russian Public Opinion Research Center and publicized just two days before Russia's flag day (22 August), 56% of respondents stated that they felt proud when hearing the national anthem.
 However, only 39% could recall the words of the first line of the anthem.
 This was an increase from 33% in 2007.
 According to the survey, between 34 and 36% could not identify the anthem's first line.
 Overall, only 25% of respondents said they liked the anthem.